HICAI-ZJU/Scientific-LLM-Survey/README.md

 -
 ### Chemistry
 - `2022` Translation between Molecules and Natural Language,[arXiv](https://arxiv.org/abs/2204.11817)
+- `2023` Is GPT-3 all you need for low-data discovery in chemistry?,[ChemRxiv](https://chemrxiv.org/engage/chemrxiv/article-details/63eb5a669da0bc6b33e97a35)
 - `2023` ChemCrow: Augmenting large-language models with chemistry tools,[arXiv](https://arxiv.org/abs/2304.05376)
 - `2023` What can Large Language Models do in chemistry?
 A comprehensive benchmark on eight tasks,[arXiv](https://arxiv.org/abs/2305.18365)
 - `2023` Transformers and Large Language Models for Chemistry and Drug Discovery,[arXiv](https://arxiv.org/abs/2310.06083)